TheoNorris/the-odd-dog-blog/README.md

       discussions_thread.
 I had a lot of difficulty with this because the discussions thread also has an object id in it's address.
 I found it challenging to formulate a way to redirect the page back to the the discussions thread from the update_reply route.

-- A small issue I currently have is that I could not implement a validation modal on the comment remove button in the discussions thread.
+- A small issue I currently have is that I could not implement a validation modal of my choice on the comment remove button in the discussions thread.

     - When I implemented one and selected remove, it removed the first comment instead of the selected one.
 I believe this is because it was not registering to the loop I had in place to display and alter the comments.
 The modal worked perfectly well on the discussions page and I even attempted to clone the same piece of code.
-I was very pushed for time as I had already started the next module of the course so in the future I believe this issue will be solvable.
+I was very pushed for time so I have added a javascript validation modal for the time being.
+This is obviously not ideal because it is not styled or written in the way I would be pleased with but I can implement the correct modal in the future.

 ## Deployment